NACE Codes: What Are They and Why Do They Always Matter?

 They usually add a fifth digit to meet their national needs.

 The Commission and a committee of representatives of the Member States are responsible for ensuring the proper implementation of the regulations, making minor changes.

 They also ensure contact with international organizations in charge of the classification of economic activities.

 How to read a NACE code?

-The NACE code is subdivided in a hierarchical structure with four levels.
-The highest level categories are called sections.
-Then the first two numbers of the code indicate the division, the third number indicates the group, and the fourth number indicates the class.
+The NACE code is subdivided into a hierarchical structure with four levels.
+The highest level categories are called sections:

 NACE uses four levels: